Communications Visa Sponsorship Jobs in Rhode Island

 Which companies in Rhode Island sponsor visas for communications professionals?

 Providence-based employers with established HR infrastructure are the most consistent sponsors.
-Brown University, the University of Rhode Island, Lifespan Health System, and Care New England have sponsored communications and public affairs roles through the H-1B program.
+Brown University, the University of Rhode Island, Lifespan Health System, and Care New England have sponsored communications and public affairs roles through the H-1B visa program.
 Larger corporations with Rhode Island offices, such as Amica Mutual and Textron, also have the capacity to sponsor, though communications sponsorships depend heavily on the specific role and hiring need.

 What visa types are most commonly used for communications roles in Rhode Island?